What's the Difference?

 Independent Living

-This is the perfect lifestyle choice for those who want to maintain their independence and freedom but want to be free of the worries and responsibilities of home ownership.
-Independent living offers comfort, convenience, amenities, and the opportunities to be active, engaged, and enjoy a healthy social life.
-Where You Live Matters says, “Independent Living services and amenities are designed to make things easier and more convenient.”
-Restaurant-style dining options, weekly housekeeping, maintenance-free living, and engaging programming means you’ll never need to worry about anything other than living life to the fullest.
+This is the perfect lifestyle choice for those who want to maintain their independence and freedom but don't want the worries and responsibilities of home ownership.
+Independent living offers comfort, convenience, amenities, and opportunities to be active, engaged, and enjoy a healthy social life.
+According to Where You Live Matters, living independently means having services and amenities that make life easier and more convenient.
+At Commonwealth Senior Living, this means restaurant-style farm-to-table dining options, weekly housekeeping, maintenance-free living, and engaging resident programs and activities.

 Assisted Living